From classics to recreations to signature models, check out the best acoustic guitars around in 2022.

 Maton J.R.
 Signature

-Coming out late last year, the J.R.
+The J.R.
 Signature from legendary Australian manufacturer Maton pays tribute to the young virtuoso, Joe Robinson.
 Inspired by fellow acoustic icon (and Maton devotee) Tommy Emmanuel, Robinson’s chops are out of this world, and now he has a signature guitar to accompany him on his journey.

 With Tassie Myrtle back and sides, Sitka Spruce top, the J.R.
 Signature is designed for projection and articulation.
 Couple that with the 808C cutaway body, and you’ve got yourself a shredding machine.
 Watch the video below to see Joe put this guitar through its paces.

 Head over to Maton for all the details.